-As part of its review, the Panel also considered Estate of Smith v.
-Mahoneys Silver Nugget, and its prior ruling that "courts should consider...circumstances regarding the basis minimum precautions that are reasonable expected of an innkeeper."
-127 Nev.
-855 (2011), at 862.
-As is highly relevant here, the Smith Court examined the Legislative history for NRS 651.015(3)(b), and cited to the drafter's comment that use of the word "similar" in the statute was "chosen very specifically to allow the judge to have some leeway" when evaluating prior incidents.
+"chosen very specifically to allow the judge to have some leeway" when evaluating prior incidents.
 Id. at 861.
 In Smith, the Court found that a deadly shooting inside a casino was unforeseeable because in the five years prior to the incident, there were no prior incidents involving weapons, no serious injuries, and "casino security handled the disturbances by escorting the individuals off the premises while maintaining the safety of customers inside the casino."
 Id.
-Here, however, Appellants provided extensive, detailed, and undisputed evidence of similar prior incidents, and established that "a proportional level of violence was involved in the prior wrongful acts on and around NYNY's casino floor."
-Humphries at 363.
+Here, however, Appellants have provided extensive, detailed, and undisputed evidence of similar prior incidents, and established that "a proportional level of violence was involved in the prior wrongful acts on and around NYNY's casino floor."
+Humphries, 403 P.3d at 363.

 Ultimately, the record reflects that the Panel meticulously discharged its duty under NRS 651.015(2) by examining all of the facts and evidence related to the subject assault, all the events leading up to it, and the resulting injuries.
 A majority of the Panel ultimately concluded that "documented prior wrongful acts [at] NYNY involved a similar level of violence," that there were "reports of casino security being punched, attacked, and assaulted on the casino floor," and that other wrongful acts occurred that "also appear to call into question NYNY's staffing and response times."
 Id.
-Given this thorough analysis, it is ultimately irrelevant whether Appellants were only required to satisfy the exceptions in NRS 651.015(3), or some additional foreseeability requirement not addressed in the statute (which Appellants dispute exists).
-The Panel conducted a complete and thorough NRS 651.015 analysis, and based on the totality of the circumstances, a majority correctly concluded that the assault against Appellants was foreseeable, and that NYNY owed a duty to Appellants.
+Given this in-depth analysis, it is ultimately irrelevant whether Appellants were only required to satisfy the exceptions in NRS 651.015(3), or some additional foreseeability requirement not addressed in the statute (which Appellants dispute exists).
+The Panel conducted a complete and thorough NRS 651.015 analysis, and based on the totality of the circumstances, the majority correctly concluded that the assault against Appellants was foreseeable, and that NYNY owed a duty to Appellants.

-E. This Court Need Not Defer the District Court To Conduct Another Review of Foreseeability and Duty under NRS 651.015.
+D. This Court Need Not Defer the District Court to Conduct Another Review of Foreseeability and Duty under NRS 651.015.

-Finally, this Court has the authority to make the final determination of the legal issues presented in the appeal.
-The district court had the initial opportunity to analyze foreseeability and duty under NRS 651.015, and did so improperly.
+Lastly, this Court has the authority to make the final determination of the legal issues presented in the appeal, not the district court.
+The district court had the initial opportunity to analyze foreseeability and duty under NRS 651.015, and incorrectly assessed the statute.
 Under Wood v.
 Safeway, this Court properly conducted a de novo review of the district court's ruling, "without deference to the findings of the lower court."
 121 Nev.
 724, 729, 121 P.3d 1026, 1029 (2005).
 Further, issues of statutory construction are also reviewed by this Court de novo.
 See Martinez v.
 Maruszczak, 123 Nev.
 433, 168 P.3d 720 (2007).
-Accordingly, this Court was free to conduct its own analysis under NRS 651.015(2), without deferring any part of the analysis to the district court.
+Accordingly, this Court was free to conduct its own analysis under NRS 651.015(2), without deferring any part of their analysis to the district court.

-Moreover, this case has already been before this Court twice for review.
+Additionally, this case has already been before this Court twice for review.
 The Court previously reversed a different ruling of the district court via a petition for writ relief.
 See Humphries vs. New York-New York Hotel and Casino, 129 Nev.
 Advance Opinion 85 (2013) (issuing a Writ of Mandamus instructing the district court to vacate a previous order compelling joinder of the intentional tortfeasor by the Plaintiffs).
-Given this Court's authority to conduct a de novo review, it would be an inefficient use of judicial resources, and could unduly protract and delay these proceedings, to remand any part of the NRS 651.015 analysis to the district court - especially given the potential prejudice to Appellants if required to obtain a third round of appellate review.
-This Court competently reviewed the record, and concluded that foreseeability and duty exist as a matter of law, and the case should proceed accordingly.
+Given this Court's authority to conduct a de novo review, it would be an inefficient use of judicial resources, and could unduly protract and delay these proceedings, to remand any part of the NRS 651.015 analysis to the district court especially given the potential prejudice to Appellants if required to obtain a third round of appellate review.
+This Court competently reviewed the record, and concluded that foreseeability and duty exist as a matter of law, given the facts of this case, thus, the case should proceed accordingly.